 I work at the interface of community-based social and environmental activism and environmental humanities research.
-I am currently a Fellow at the Rachel Carson Center for Environment and Society, Ludwig-Maximilians Universität in Munich, where I am finishing my second book – a collaborative and creative history of an Aboriginal community garden I helped to create with Anaiwan, Dunghutti, Gumbaynggirr and Gamilaroi people in my hometown of Armidale (NSW, Australia).
+I am currently completing my second book, a co-authored experimental environmental history of an Aboriginal community garden I helped to create with Anaiwan, Dunghutti, Gumbaynggirr and Gamilaroi people in my hometown of Armidale (NSW, Australia).
+I am an Affiliated Researcher with the Rachel Carson Center for Environment and Society at Ludwig-Maximilians Universität in Munich, after completing a Fellowship at the center from 2019 – 2020.

 Between 2014 and 2019 I held a Chancellor’s Postdoctoral Research Fellowship at the University of New England.
 In this position I collaborated with Aboriginal Elders and community members to develop and maintain a community garden on a block of land that was once part of an Aboriginal Reserve.
 The community garden pioneered decolonial methods of participatory research.
 It simultaneously functioned as a platform for cultural revival and anticolonial activism and a field site for slow and responsive multispecies ethnography.
 Through a focus on revolutionary environmental thinking that connects multispecies and decolonising research methodologies with social and environmental activism the project enacted a form of world-making in a place of ongoing settler-colonial violence.